For Ukrainian and Allied Defense Innovators | Helicon Defense

 What Helicon Helps With

-• Whether the capability addresses a U.S./allied warfighter problem
+• Whether the capability addresses a U.S. or allied warfighter problem

 • Whether the technology can be demonstrated in a relevant environment